Resisting oppression and reclaiming spirituality

 ROARS is a collaborative initiative between the Multifaith Centre for Spiritual Study & Practice and the Centre for Women & Trans People at the University of Toronto.

-ROARS will be hosting sessions every first and third Tuesday of the month from 6:30 - 8:30 p.m. at the Centre for Women & Trans People (CWTP).
+ROARS will be hosting sessions every first and third Thursday of the month from 6:30 - 8:30 p.m., beginning February 2, 2017, at the Centre for Women & Trans People (CWTP).

 Location: 563 Spadina Ave, Room 100, North Borden Building